 This page may contain affiliate links.
 Read our disclosure here.

-I came across the term “allopathic herbalism” a few weeks ago, where an herbalist mentioned that even modern herbalists are treating symptoms instead of trying to heal the whole person.
+I came across the term “allopathic herbalism” several years ago, where an herbalist mentioned that even modern herbalists are treating symptoms instead of trying to heal the whole person.

 That phrase REALLY got me thinking: What in the world have we done with natural health??